 frozen blueberry treats

 This is an easy homemade blueberry dog treat recipe with Greek yogurt mixed with fresh blueberries and then frozen into dog treat molds.

-Another way to make these frozen blueberry yogurt treats is to place the ingredients into a blender and blitz until the mixture is blended and colourful.
+Another way to make these frozen blueberry yogurt treats is to place the ingredients into a blender and blitz until the mixture is blended and colorful.

+frozen blueberry treats